Rachel is a Clinical Senior Lecturer in Psychiatry within the Section of Neurobiology, Psychiatry Theme.

 SP1 Biological Basis of Madness

-Rachel’s primary research interests and background encompass the investigation of schizophrenia and psychosis, with particular emphasis on the importance of “co-morbidities” and outcomes, for example the relevance of depression, anxiety, ptsd, suicidal thinking and deliberate self-harm.
-In addition how understanding and appraisal of illness affects both these and other outcomes.
+Rachel’s primary research interests and background encompass the investigation of schizophrenia and psychosis, with particular emphasis on the importance of symptoms, co-morbidities and outcomes.

-Rachel is a member of the senior research team with the Bipolar Disorders Research Network (BDRN), a group of researchers and research participants in the UK involved in investigating the underlying causes of bipolar disorder.
+4. Mood Disorders: Rachel is also member of the senior research team with the Bipolar Disorders Research Network (BDRN), a group of researchers and research participants in the UK involved in investigating the underlying causes of bipolar disorder.

 ST4-6 Trainer in Psychiatry